7 Signs Your Website Needs Updated

 For many small businesses, potential customers are visiting their site, only to be met with an outdated website that is looking its age.
 In a culture that values speed, ease of use, and finding the information they are looking for quickly, a website with an older design can make a poor first impression, losing you potential business with each and every click.

-Is your current website a help or a hindrance in connecting with your audience?
+Does your current website help or hinder you in connecting with your audience?

 Here are 7 ways to tell if your website needs to be refreshed to make a better first impression.

 7 Tips for Identifying an Outdated Website Design

 Take a few minutes and compare your site with the websites of your main competitors.
 How do their websites compare to yours, especially in terms of information, ease of use, and design aesthetics?

 Now look at the sites Google ranks on the first page for your desired keywords.
 Do they look updated, fresh, and new?
 Do they have plenty of negative space or white space?
 How do they look on mobile or a smaller screen?